IzzyEhnes/LKMA_Site/README.md

 1. In a terminal, navigate to the project's root directory
 2. Run `yarn install` to install the updated dependencies
 3. Run `yarn build` (or alternatively `npm install` or `npm build`).
 This creates a new directory in the project, called build, with the project's build files
-4. Login to GoDaddy, and access the cPanel admin page
+4. Login to client's GoDaddy, and access the cPanel admin page
 5. Click the "File Manager" icon in cPanel, select the "public_html" folder, and then "Upload"
 6. Upload the contents of the build folder (but not the build folder itself) that was created in step 3
 7. Update the .htaccess file to add redirects